Kinto/kinto-signer/README.rst

 If the review process is enabled, it is possible to configure a *preview* collection, that will be updated and signed when the status is set to ``to-review``.
-This *preview* collection can be used by client to test and validate the changes before approving them.
+This *preview* collection can be used by clients to test and validate the changes before approving them.

 If a resources entry contains a semi-column separated **triplet**, then a preview